OpenResty Edge™ Overview

 The Admin site provides a simple web-based IDE for Edge language scripting and debugging.
 This can be integrated with the test suite specified in TestML mentioned in the Testing section above.

 It is also supported to use Perl’s TT2 templating language syntax inside the Edge language source code, essentially creating template-ized Edge language programs.
 The Admin site can automatically generate RESTful APIs and new web UIs from these Edge code templates allowing the User to reuse these templates in the future by feeding parameter data into these templates.
-Additionally, the templating layer, likes a macro layer, can be used to generate many similar but still different Edge language rules without code duplication.
+Additionally, the templating layer, like a macro layer, can be used to generate many similar but still different Edge language rules without code duplication.
 Future versions of edgelang may employ a full-fledged integrated macro language feature without any preprocessor-like templating layers.

 Advanced Users can customize and/or extend the Edge language by defining their own predicate functions, action functions, and other primitives on the Edge language level.
-No changes to the Edge language compiler is needed.
+No changes to the Edge language compiler are needed.
 The User can use the Edge language to define new primitives or even new Edge libraries himself.
 Super Users can even invoke external Lua routines or libraries from within the Edge language.
 Invoking external C library API is also supported through the external Lua calls since LuaJIT supports calling arbitrary external C API via its standard FFI extension.

 It is also possible for the Super User to define Edge language rules to be run inside the Admin site to automate the distribution of Gateway rules and data across the Gateway based on real-time metrics from the Gateway.